mdavoodi/www/source/blog/2015-04-21-atlas-mindset.html.markdown

 ![Atlas Mindset](images/blog/atlas-mindset/atlas-workflow.png)

-Each open source project is designed to solve a specific problem in application delivery, but is purposefully unaware of the other steps.
+Each open source project is designed to solve a specific problem in application delivery, and each is purposefully unaware of the other steps.
 While the individual open source projects are narrow in scope, Atlas unifies them to provide a repeatable, versioned, auditable, and collaborative workflow for turning code into a running application.
 We are focused on providing an elegant, responsible workflow for managing infrastructure so organizations can focus on building innovative technology, not deploying it.